🎉 BOOK A FREE CONSULTATION NOW 🎉

 Jul 7, 2023 | Finances, Prenuptial Agreements

-Oftentimes, couples want to keep EVERYTHING separate.
+Oftentimes, couples want to keep everything separate.
 That’s perfectly okay!
 You can definitely do that.
-You can also do just some stuff separate if you’re okay with sharing some of your other stuff.
+You can also do just some stuff separately if you’re okay with sharing some of your other stuff.
 For example, let’s say your only objective is to keep your inheritance separate.
 Everything else, you’re okay with sharing (after all, you and your partner have been together for so long, you both agree it’s only fair).
 So, you just mark your future inheritance as separate.
 Anything that is not the inheritance is fair game to be split in the divorce.

-Now, if you are one of those couples who wants to keep everything separate, you may be wondering: “What happens if we want to purchase something together down the road?”
+Now, if you are one of those couples who want to keep everything separate, you may be wondering: “What happens if we want to purchase something together down the road?”
 Well, you can decide what happens in that case in your prenup!
 How?
 By including a clause about joint property purchases!

-Here are some of your options:
+Here are some of your options for dividing up jointly purchased property:

-• Based on contribution: If you purchase property together, you will split it up according to financial contribution to such property.
+• Based on contribution: If you purchase property together, you will split it up according to your financial contribution to such property.
 For example, let’s say you buy a house together and Spouse A puts down 40% and Spouse B puts down 60%.
 In a divorce, Spouse B gets back 60% and Spouse A gets back 40%.

 • Equal division: If you purchase property together, you will split it up 50/50 regardless of contributions.
-For example, if Spouse A puts down 10% and Spouse B puts down 90%, it doesn’t matter, each spouse will get 50/50 in the divorce.
+For example, if Spouse A puts down 10% and Spouse B puts down 90%, it doesn’t matter; each spouse will get 50/50 in the divorce.

 For example, in some states, the court may just automatically treat the jointly purchased property as community property and split it 50/50.
 Other states (equitable distribution states) may split it up according to certain factors.
 The circumstances of your case would also play into this.